 Before using this activity, the instructor should read through it, review the learning objectives for each section, and decide how much class time to allocate, which sections to complete, and what changes (if any) to make to the activity.
-Note that omitting "easy" questions can actually increase time, since they are often designed to help students notice things that will help them answer more difficult questions.
+Note that omitting "easy" questions can actually take more time, since these questions are often designed to help students notice things that will help them answer later, more difficult questions.

-The instructor should identify any terms used the activity that are likely to be unfamiliar to most students, and decide how to clarify them - perhaps at the start of the activity, or just before teams start working on that section.
+The instructor should identify any terms used in the activity that are likely to be unfamiliar to most students, and decide how to clarify them - perhaps at the start of the activity, or just before teams start to work on that section.
 The instructor should also decide how to introduce the case and each section; for example, she or he might give a mini-lecture at the start of the activity, and only say a few words before each section.
-Finally, the instructor should decide when and how to report out.
+Finally, the instructor should decide when and how to have students report out.
 To save time, most instructors only report out questions where teams disagree or that involve key concepts.

 If the class has never used POGIL, the instructor also needs to decide if and how to introduce POGIL concepts and practices such as teams, roles, and reporting out.
-For example, the instructor might choose to ignore roles since it often takes multiple activities before the roles and their value make sense to students.
+For example, the instructor might choose to ignore roles since it often takes multiple activities before students really appreciate the roles and their value.

 Note that most POGIL activities are designed to be students' first introduction to new ideas, and do not expect students to do reading or other preparation, which can lead to misperceptions.
-Instead, most POGIL instructors assign reading after the activity, to reinforce and expand what students learned in class.
+Instead, most POGIL instructors assign reading Information Systems Education Journal (ISEDJ) 18 (2) ISSN: 1545-679X April 2020 after the activity, to reinforce and expand what students learned in class.